maverickzj/maverickzj.github.io/content/notes/+conversations_with_iannis_xenakis.md

 heard before.'
 On reading this comment Xenakis played the passage over two or three times, to recapitulate what Honegger may have meant.*

 ---

+'Sacrifice was only performed once, never again.
+Unfortunately, the recording is lost.
+A friend suggested I should show it to Boulez, who was then in the process of preparing, together with Scherchen, the programmes of the Domaine musical.
+Boulez said my music was too simple (to others he said I didn't know enough about music) and that music had to be complex.
+I engaged in a debate with him, saying that if music reaches a point where it has become too complex, you need a new kind of simplicity.
+Com plexity is not synonymous with aesthetic interest.
+We argued like that, and eventually it led to our first row, which lasted several years and deepened further after my article on the crisis of serial music.

+---

+*Messiaen taught you that it was enough for you to listen, to hear as much music as possible, and that you didn't need any academic training.*

+Yes, he said that the first time I saw him after class.

+---

+The scale relates the distance between pitches: it's a structure out side of time.
+Modes on the other hand include the outside-time structure of scales and also in-time structures such as percentages of notes or melodic pattern.

+===

+I had also written to Dimitri Mitropoulos in New York about Metastasis.
+He replied that he was too old to conduct new music and suggested that I send it to Donaueschingen, where music like that was supported ...

+---

+I had a Polish disciple, by the name of Penderecki, and that he was writing music with many glissandos like mine.

+---

+As far as
+Varese was concerned, I greatly appreciated his music and liked it .¡|
+but it didn't have any influence on me.
+I shall have more to say f about this later on - anyway, I regarded him as one of the most ' original composers of the century.

+---

+Incidentally, I didn't tell you the truth when I said that Scher- f chen was the only one to take an interest in my music.
+Nicolas % Nabokov was another: He had established a European cultural í foundation, financed by the Americans.
+After all, in those years |
+nobody but the Americans had money and many times they spent it with generosity.
+At the first competition run by the foun- -1 dation Metastasis won first prize.
+The jury included Nabokov I himself, as well as Boris Blacher and some others.
+I won 10,000 1 Swissfrancs—that was the first time I had made money outof my music.
+Berio also received a prize which he shared with some- ;
+body else.

+---

+I conducted conversations with Takemitsu and other gifted musicians and I realized that most Japanese composers didn't actually know the wonderful traditional Japanese music, they didn't understand it and were indifferent to it.

+---

+In the course of that visit I made the acquaintance of Yuji Taka- hashi, the brilliant pianist, who must have been around twenty then.
+His recitals consisted mostly of the works of contemporary composers.
+A few months later I received a letter from him: he was very poor, he wrote, but he wanted to commission a piano piece from me.
+I was moved by that gesture.

+和高桥悠治这么早就认识了呀。。。Herma是给他写的吗。。。

+---

+Then, in 1963, Aaron Copland phoned unexpectedly from New York.
+Did I feel like teaching at Tanglewood, he asked.
+It didn't take me long to say yes.

+--

+Bernstein devoted a series of concerts to avant-garde music, conducting works by Cage, Brown, Ligeti and myself.
+But he made a mistake: on entering the podium, he gave a little speech saying he thought it was his duty to present so-called avant-garde music to the public, even though he himself was not interested in it at all! ...
+Bernstein eventually wrote to me explaining he hadn't meant it like that.
+Of course.

+哈哈哈哈操

+---

+It was years before I was able to work in the studio, in 1957.
+That's when Diamorphoses was realized for Enrico Fulchignoni's film, Orient-Occident, followed by Bohor, which created a scandal in Paris.
+I had dedicated Bohor to Pierre Schaeffer although he hated that music.

+---

+I became convinced - and I remain so even today - that one can achieve universality, not through religion, not through emotions or tradition, but through the sciences.
+Through a scientific way of thinking.

+interesting...

+---

+*By way of introduction, I would like to quote Fernand Léger: 'Every artist holds a weapon in his hand and attacks tradition with it. ' Do you agree with him?*

+No, I've never had a weapon, nor do I have one now.
+I'm not against tradition.
+I fight for different goals but that doesn't mean I want to destroy tradition, provided it doesn't destroy my object ives.
+But even then I wouldn't use arms against it.
+I would let it live!

+---

+When I first heard Debussy (very late on, at the time of the war against the British, in December 1944; that was also when I became acquainted with Bartók) I felt that his music was closest to what I was searching for.
+More than Bach, Mozart, Beethoven or Brahms, whose music I heard more often than Debussy's and Ravel's.

+---

+*Berg?*

+A romantic old chap.
+I like his Violin Concerto.

+---

+In science, aleatoric is used to mean 'probable'.
+In mathematics, an aleatoric variable is an exact ly circumscribed notion.
+The serialists, however, loosened up its meaning and identified it with improvisation.
+They continued to write rows, because that was what they were used to, but gave the interpreter the choice of playing this or that, here or there.
+The interpreter could choose according to instinct.
+However, that is not aleatorism but improvisation on a given material computed according to the serial system.

+---

+Cage's music can be interesting, until he relies too heavily on the interpreters, on improvisation.
+That's why I've kept aloof from this trend.
+In my opinion it is the composer's privilege to determine his works, down to the minutest detail.
+Otherwise he ought to share the copyright with his performers.

+---

+*He (Schoenberg) put music in another kind of prison.*

+That's right.
+Gage was looking for maximum freedom - not the freedom of thinking but that of intuition.
+That was again a mis-, take, or rather it was too partial.

+---

+(comment on Brahms) I'm attracted both by the complex form and by the melodic and rhythmic patterns of his compositions.
+The First and Fourth
+Symphony, the Piano Quintet, the sonatas for cello and piano and the last short piano pieces, which exerted such a strong influence on Schoenberg and others - they're my favourites.

+---

+*Your views on Mozart are notoriously unorthodox.*

+Yes, I think he's trivial.
+There are, of course, exceptions: the piano concertos are beautiful and so is Don Giovanni.
+But he wrote too much.
+I think Haydn is purer and more abstract.

+---

+ As far as opera is concerned I like Wagner and I find the nineteenth-century Italian operas dull, uninteresting, too natural istic.

+---

+*I made notes while listening to your works.
+The adjectives 'savage' and 'aggressive' come up ratherfrequently.
+Your music sometimes inspires anxiety - it sounds like an irresistibly approaching doom.
+Where does that savageness come from?*

+It's part of our everyday life.
+Too much music is nice.
+By savage you mean brutal, painful, don't you?

+*Roughly, yes.*

+The universe is like that too.
+I don't think music ought to be pleasant all the time.
+Profound music is never like that.
+Some times, perhaps, but most of the time it is fearsome.
+No really great music is tender.

+---

+The only instrument I don't like is the flute - it has a silly sound.

+---